 An APS-C sensor is about 1 inch wide and about 2/3 inch high.
 I know what you're thinking.
 That's pretty small.
 Yes, it is, but the sensor makers can still squeeze in multiple millions of light sensitive pixels to create large high quality images.
 The technology that has been developed for APS-C sensors is nothing short of remarkable.

 1. LENS SELECTION.
 Camera companies offer more of the highest quality lens choices for their premium line of cameras.
 There are still plenty of good solid choices for APS-C, just not as many as the full frame "pro" cameras, although the full frame lenses will also will work on the APS-C cameras.
-You just need to be away of the crop factor.
+You just need to be aware of the crop factor.

 2. UPGRADING.
 If you start with an APS-C camera and the associated APS-C lenses, you'll have to upgrade your lenses to full sized lenses in order to fit the full frame cameras if you want to upgrade your camera.
 It's unlikely that you'll need to upgrade to full frame unless you become a pro photographer.

 3. DIGITAL NOISE.
 Individual light-collecting pixels are generally smaller on the APS-C sensors.
-They're not as efficient at collecting light.
+They're not as efficient at collecting light as the larger pixels of full-frame camera sensors..
 In low-light situations you're more likely to see digital noise as a result.

 4. DEPTH OF FIELD.
 With a larger sensor there is no crop factor.
 You can move closer to your subject with any give lens and intentionally get a shallow depth of field and a more pleasing out of focus background behind your subject.

 1. FASTER.
 There is less data to process from the smaller sensor.
 Therefore, you can save images to your memory card faster and shoot more frames in burst mode.

 2. MEMORY STORAGE.
 Files are smaller.
 More will fit on the camera memory card and your computer hard drive.